GeorgeCozmaAzur/RenderEngine/README.md

 # Render Engine

 A small engine that renders stuff.
-It is written in vulkan for now.
-It started from https://github.com/SaschaWillems/Vulkan and evolved.
+It is written in vulkan for now and contains several projects that showcases popular render techniques.
+Some of the utility files are from https://github.com/SaschaWillems/Vulkan .

 ## Setup
 ```